nodatapoints/attiny-shift-asm/README.md

 Note the `__SFR_OFFSET` set to `0` -- apparently the offset isn't needed at all using assembly, but very important for C.

+_Credit partly goes to @AlcedoAttis for a long night of assembly debugging._

 ### Building and Programming
 To compile and upload use